 - Supports the pituitary gland

 - Aids with all forms of arthritis

 Alfalfa is used in alternative medicine to reduce cholesterol and blood pressure.
-The high concentration of alkaloids in Alfalfa make it useful in reducing blood sugar levels.
+Its high concentration of alkaloids make it useful in reducing blood sugar levels.

 It is also commonly used as a blood detoxifier and for any types of arthritis or joint problems.
 It is a great source of many nutrients and is generally considered safe for children, adults and pregnant/nursing mothers.